 The University expects all students, part time or full time, to meet minimum standards of academic achievement.
 Students are in good academic standing if they maintain a 2.0 or better cumulative grade point average, which is a graduation requirement.
 All freshman students begin in good academic standing.

-Withdrawals (page 41), grades of "incomplete" (page 41), failures (page 41), repeated courses (page 44), and transfer courses (page 46) may affect your academic standing and progress.
+Withdrawals (Page 44), grades of "incomplete" (Page 44), failures (Page 44), repeated courses (Page 47), and transfer courses (Page 49) may affect a student's academic standing and progress.
 Remedial courses are not included in a student's program of study and therefore will not be reflected in the student's GPA.
 Johnson & Wales does not offer courses on a pass/fail basis.